ThomasHaddad/hi-k2000/README.md

     rake db:seed

 ## Usage
-Go to http://localhost:3000/boards/ and select an existing board
+Go to http://localhost:3000 and select the existing board

 ----
 ## thanks